tomaslangkaas/Q.js/README.md

 # Q.js

-Simple client-side task runner for heavy tasks
+Simple client-side JavaScript task runner for heavy processing tasks

+ECMAScript 3 compliant, tested and works in MSIE6+.

-See index.html for [a working example](https://tomaslangkaas.github.io/Q.js/).
+See source code of `index.html` for [a working example](https://tomaslangkaas.github.io/Q.js/).